joejarlett/theyard/content/residents/handbook/index.md

 icon: /images/google-docs.png
 ---

 This document is provided by the EMC when purchasing a property in the estate.
-It supports the TP1 document by outlining the EMC's and resident's responsibilities and definitions.
+It supports the TP1 document by outlining definitions as well as the EMC's and resident's responsibilities.

 <!--more-->